Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

 \subsection{Sampling from the reconciled distribution}

-In the non-Gaussian case, the reconciled distribution $\pitil$ cannot be obtained in closed form.
-In order to draw samples from $\pitil$, we follow the approach of \cite{zambon2022} based on importance sampling \parencite{elvira2021advances}.
-Denoting by $N$ the number of samples, the algorithms is as follows: \begin{enumerate} \item Sample $\big(\bH^{(i)}\big)_{i=1,\dots,N}$ from $\pihat_B$ \item Compute the unnormalized weights $\big(\widecheck{w}^{(i)}\big)_{i=1,\dots,N}$ as
+In the non-Gaussian case, the reconciled distribution $\pitil$ is in general not available in a parametric form; hence, we need to draw samples from $\pitil$.
+We follow the approach of \cite{zambon2022} based on importance sampling \citep{elvira2021advances}.